briancappello/flask-unchained/docs/tutorial/05_security.rst

    git add .
    git status
-   git commit -m 'install and configure security bundle'
+   git commit -m 'install and configure Security Bundle'

+Now that our app is beginning to grow larger, let's move on to :doc:`06_project_layout` where we'll learn about organizing our code in multiple files.